Passive-aggressive behaviour

 How to deal with passive-aggressive behaviour

-While there is no single ‘best way’ of dealing with passive aggression, it can help to know how to deal with this behaviour in the moment, as well as to know what you can do to support the person showing these behaviours.
+There is no one-size-fits-all ‘best way’ of dealing with passive aggression.
+It can help to know what you can do to support the person showing these behaviours.

 How to deal with a passive-aggressive partner